Filing a Complaint with NJ Board of Public Utilities

 If you feel that you are being unfairly treated, you may turn to the New Jersey Board of Public Utilities (BPU), a regulatory authority with a statutory mandate to ensure safe, adequate, and proper utility services at reasonable rates for customers in New Jersey.
-BPU regulates critical services such as natural gas, electricity, water, and telecommunications and cable television; addresses issues of consumer protection, energy reform, deregulation of energy and telecommunications services and the restructuring of utility rates to encourage energy conservation and competitive pricing in the industry; and is responsible for monitoring utility service and responding to consumer complaints.
+BPU regulates critical services such as natural gas, electricity, water, and telecommunications and cable television; encourages competitive pricing in the industry; and is responsible for monitoring utility service and responding to consumer complaints.

-Its Bureau of Customer Relations handles verbal and written disputes, interviews and information inquiries.
-Customers may contact the Bureau with complaints regarding service delays, lack of service, appliance repairs, discontinuance of service, payment arrangements, high bills, deposit requests, and incurred rates/high rates.
-Emergency assistance is also available by calling 800.624.0241 for gas leaks, fallen wires, and water main breaks.
+The BPU’s Division of Customer Assistance handles complaints as well as in-person office interviews and other information inquiries.
+Customers may contact the Division with complaints regarding service delays, lack of service, discontinuance of service, payment arrangements, high bills, deposit requests, and incurred or high rates.

 Be a smart consumer, know your rights

 - You have the right to utility service if you are a qualified applicant.